 Marina Tamayo Fellowship Award, Photo by Wenny Tan, AMPA 2023

-The University of Sydney Ms Lillian Shaddick and Dr Amanda Card at Discipline of Theatre and Performance Studies; Bond University, Leisurely seeking duende; Making meaning through the embodied experience of flamenco dance; Grant Sean Hawkes, University of Sydney; Spanish What is Flamenco?; ABC Radio Melbourne with Warwick Long, Flamenco and its Roots, ABC Hobart, Flamenco and Duende.
+In addition, she has contributed to various academic PhD papers on Flamenco and duende.
+These contributions are formal research papers, sharing her knowledge and experience in Flamenco to the academia in Australia: The University of Sydney Ms Lillian Shaddick and Dr Amanda Card at the Discipline of Theatre and Performance Studies; Bond University, Leisurely seeking duende; Making meaning through the embodied experience of flamenco dance; Grant Sean Hawkes, University of Sydney; Spanish: What is Flamenco?; ABC Radio Melbourne with Warwick Long, Flamenco and its Roots, ABC Hobart, Flamenco and Duende.

 “Millepied’s movie, is a complete re-imagining, debuting Sept.
 11 at the Toronto Intl.
 Film Festival released by Sony Pictures Classics, begins in Mexico with a jaw-dropping flamenco number that showcases Marina Tamayo as Carmen’s mother on the grounds of the family’s house. “